CleverTap/clevertap-ios-sdk/README.md

          end
          ```

-        If your main app is a host for a WatchOS app, instead add this:
+        If your main app is a host for a watchOS app, instead add this:

         ```
         target 'YOUR_TARGET_NAME' do